williamh890/checkers-ai/README.md

 ## Docker

 ### Configs
-To build the git portiion of the docker-tournament.cfg file needs to be filled in this is just used to store the networks out of the container.
+To build the git portiion of the `checkers-ai/docker-tournament.cfg` file needs to be filled in.
+This is used to get the networks out of the container.

     [git]
     username = <github username here>